JamyJones/Pastebin/paste.md

 }
 ```
 - **Explanation:**
-  - `import android.webkit.WebView;` and `import android.webkit.WebViewClient;`: Import the necessary classes from the `android.webkit` package.
+  - `import android.webkit.WebView;`: Imports the WebView class from the Android SDK.
+  - `import android.webkit.WebViewClient;`: Imports the WebViewClient class to handle web page navigation.
+  - `public class MainActivity extends AppCompatActivity {`: Defines the main activity class.
+  - `protected void onCreate(Bundle savedInstanceState) {`: The onCreate method is called when the activity is first created.
+  - `setContentView(R.layout.activity_main);`: Sets the layout for the activity.
-  - `WebView webView = findViewById(R.id.webview);`: Initialize the WebView by finding it in the layout.
+  - `WebView webView = findViewById(R.id.webview);`: Finds the WebView element in the layout.
-  - `webView.setWebViewClient(new WebViewClient());`: Set a WebViewClient to handle page navigation within the WebView.
+  - `webView.setWebViewClient(new WebViewClient());`: Sets a WebViewClient to handle web page navigation within the WebView.
-  - `webView.loadUrl("https://www.example.com");`: Load a URL into the WebView.
+  - `webView.loadUrl("https://www.example.com");`: Loads the specified URL in the WebView.
 ---
 **References:**
 ## https://repairspotter.com/phones/android-system-webview-alternatives ##
 ## https://alternativeto.net/software/android-system-webview/ ##

-I hope this helps!
-If you have any more questions or need further assistance, feel free to ask.